singh04ayush/postgreSQL-ToDo/README.md

-# PostgreSQL Todo App (PERN Stack)
+# PostgreSQL Todo App with Authentication (PERN Stack)

-A full-stack todo application built with PostgreSQL, Express, React, and Node.js.
+A full-stack todo application built with PostgreSQL, Express, React, and Node.js featuring user authentication and personalized task management.

 ## Deployment Instructions for Vercel